 7. Rental Arrears

-We believe our tenants are entitled to expect well managed and maintained property for them to enjoy.
-In return you are entitled to expect your property to be well treated and your rent to be paid on time.
+We believe our tenants are entitled to expect a well-managed and maintained property for them to enjoy.
+In return, you are entitled to expect your property to be well treated and your rent to be paid on time.

 Whilst we recommend you protect yourself with landlords’ insurance to cover the unexpected, the best insurance is one you never need to use.